SymfonyCasts/symfony7/sfcasts/bundle-config.md

 # Bundle Config: Configuring the Cache Service

-So far, we've learned how to use the HTTP Client and cache services, and we've injected that into the homepage. *But*, we're not responsible for *creating* their objects.
+So far, we've learned how to use the HTTP Client and cache services, and we've injected that into the `homepage()`. *But*, we're not responsible for *creating* their objects.
 We already know that bundles give us services, and when we *autowire* a service, our bundle provides all of the details we need to instantiate it.
 But if something *else* is responsible for instantiating those objects, how can we control it?
 The answer is *bundle configuration*.

 Open the `/config/packages` directory.
 All of these `.yaml` config files are *automatically* loaded into our Symfony application, and their job is to configure services that each bundle give us.
 In our `homepage()`, after `Response`, let's `dd($cache)` so we can see the class name of the object we're getting.
 For example, for the cache service, `FrameworkBundle` tells the service container: